Operation: Wake Up

 Operation: Wake Up is the fourth studio album by American singer Mike Posner, released on December 18, 2020.
 It is a concept album, rapped from the first-person perspective of a fictionalized version of himself.
 The album features a singular guest appearance from Jessie J.

-With his last three albums at least charting somewhere.
-Operation: Wake Up failed to land on any chart despite positive reviews.
+While his previous three albums all charted to some extent, Operation: Wake Up failed to land on any chart despite receiving positive reviews.